 Counseling & Psychological Services offers a variety of counseling services for currently

-see our FAQ page for answers to our most common questions and review our Confidentiality policy.
+enrolled KSU students.
+Please see our FAQ page for answers to our most common questions and to review our Confidentiality policy.
 For additional resources, visit our Self-Help and Education page.

 Deciding which services best fits your needs begins with a Let's Hoot Initial Consultation.
 During this meeting, the student and counseling therapist determine which services